Award-Winning and Best-selling

 My first brush with the romance genre happened in my high school junior year.
 I discovered Gone With the Wind and hid it behind my American history book to read during class.
 (The Civil War is American history.)
 The ambiguous ending left me dissatisfied, though.
 Rhett and Scarlet needed a happily-ever-after.
 Believing in happily-ever-afters positively screams romantic-at-heart.

 On the other hand, I love murder and mayhem as much as happily-ever-after.
 My usual television fare is fiction and nonfiction crime shows, not love stories.
 Which accounts for the mysteries I sneaked into my historical romances.
-I just finished writing a humorous, romantic mystery.
+I recently released a humorous, romantic mystery.
 I prepared for my mystery by attending the local NRA's Pistol School.
 Shooting pistols is great fun.
 I adore the .22 semiautomatics.

 After graduating from high school without distinction, I earned both Bachelor and Master degrees at a state college.
 Again, without distinction.
 I held several part-time jobs during my college days: file clerk in an insurance company, long-distance telephone operator, kimono-wearing waitress in a Japanese restaurant.